subquery/cosmos-subql-starter/README.md

-# SubQuery Starter Project for Juno
+# SubQuery Starter Project for Cosmos Networks

-This is a starter project for Indexing Juno.
+This is a starter project for Indexing Cosmos Networks.
 It includes a simple blockhandler and an event handler.

-This project indexes all transfer events in juno-1.
+**You can find starter projects for different Cosmos zones within this repository under each branch, this includes**:

+- Juno (main)
+- CosmosHub
+- Fetch.ai
+- Stargaze
+- Osmosis
+- Cronos

 # Getting Started